 Unlike traditional interviews that focus on past experiences, case interviews evaluate how you think in real-time.
 There's no single "right" answer.
 Interviewers care more about your approach: Do you ask clarifying questions?
 Do you structure your analysis logically?
 Can you do math under pressure?
 Can you synthesize findings into a clear recommendation?

-Case interviews originated at McKinsey in the 1950s and have since become the industry standard.
+Case interviews originated at McKinsey in the 1950s and have become widely adopted in consulting interview coaching.
 Today, virtually every strategy consulting firm uses them, along with many corporate strategy teams, private equity firms, and tech companies for PM roles.

 | Case Type | Example Prompt | Frequency |